datawrangl3r/datawranglerblog/content/blog/18-Kafka.md

 ### Brokers

 Event streaming platforms are multi-node distributed system containing multi-noded clusters.
 The nodes of the clusters are known as brokers.
-Atleast three nodes/brokers are required to make a perfectly functioning cluster.
+At least three nodes/brokers are required to make a perfectly functioning cluster.
 The data is randomly distributed and replicated across these brokers.

 Like any other distributed system, connecting to a single broker (***Bootstrap Broker***) will give access to the entire cluster.
-Topics are universally assigned and distibuted across the brokers.
-However, the data distiribution across the number of brokers is decided based on the ***replication factor***.
+Topics are universally assigned and distributed across the brokers.
+However, the data distribution across the number of brokers is decided based on the ***replication factor***.
 This brings the resilience into the picture, making sure that: If a broker is down, another broker can serve the data.

 > ***Replication Golden Rule:*** Even though multiple brokers can have the copy of the data, only one of the broker can be a leader for a given partition.
 The other brokers will synchronize and replicate the data.
 If the leader goes down, one of the followers will get elected to become the leader.